2011 NCAA Division I women's basketball tournament: Tournament procedure

 Sixty-four teams entered the 2011 tournament.
 Thirty automatic bids were extended to the champions of conference tournaments, with a 31st going to the regular season champion of the Ivy League.
 The remaining 33 bids were "at-large", with selections extended by the NCAA Selection Committee.

-The tournament was split into four regional tournaments, and each regiona had teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
+The tournament was split into four regional tournaments, and each region had teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

 The Selection Committee also seeded the entire field from 1 to 64.

-2011 NCAA Tournament schedule and venues
+2Schedule and venues

 There were 64 teams in the tournament, placed in a seeded bracket with four regions.
 Thirty-two teams received automatic bids – thirty-one of which were their conference tournament champions; the other was for the Ivy League regular-season champion.
 An additional 32 teams were given at-large bids by the selection committee on the basis of their body of work during the regular season.
-Unlike the Men's Tournament, there was no "First Four" round.
+Unlike the men's tournament, there was no "First Four" round.